-Some apps can harm you or your tablet.
-You can choose to verify apps in order to help prevent harmful software from being installed on your tablet.
+Some apps can harm you or your phone.
+You can choose to verify apps in order to help prevent harmful software from being installed on your phone.

-If you attempt to install an app from any source while app verification is turned on, your tablet may send information identifying the app to Google.
+If you attempt to install an app from any source while app verification is turned on, your phone may send information identifying the app to Google.